vitar/clrf/src/en/theory/70-changes.md

 - **Radical** changes are big, life-shaping moves like relocating, switching careers, or deciding about children, and they only work when both partners bring courage and strong support to the table.
 - **Compromise** changes are fair agreements on chores, schedules, or family boundaries that reduce friction when they’re kept visible and realistic.
-- **Micro-changes** are small daily habits—phones down at dinner, a compliment, morning coffee—that quietly build gratitude, connection, and rhythm over time.
+- **Micro-changes** are quiet, daily habits—phones down at dinner, a compliment, morning coffee—that seem small in the moment but accumulate into a durable rhythm of connection and gratitude.

 ## 2. Gap analysis